All Episodes

 Criminals don't obey the laws by their very nature.

-We also have to have every school district needs to have some person that monitors every kid's social media postings.
+We also have to have, every school district needs to have some person that monitors every kid's social media postings.

-Maybe then you need two people.
+Maybe you need two people.

-Terrorists do it, these school shooters do it.
+These school shooters do it.

 We owe it to these kids that they learn in a safe environment.